-Join Jen Kramer for an in-depth discussion in this video Understanding why link relationships are important in semantics, part of Web Semantics.
+Join Jen Kramer for an in-depth discussion in this video Understanding why link relationships are important in semantics, part of Learning Web Semantics.

 If you've surfed the web for more than two minutes you've discovered the power of links pretty quickly.
 You can easily switch from one page to another, reading information within a website or reading information between related websites.
 Links are made to documents like PDFs or office documents.
 And they're made to external resources like a style sheet that might augment the page that you're looking at.
 The HTML5 specification breaks links into two types.
 One type is the standard hyperlink.
 You know the hyperlink by the standard HREF tag.